LonerHermitNEET/Matthew/Matthew.md

 # Chapter 25 - The Depths of Desperation

-A note from LonerHermitNEET

-Warning: This content may contain references to suicide, trauma, and self-harm.
-Such topics can be sensitive and triggering for some individuals.
-If you are struggling with thoughts of suicide or self-harm, or if you have experienced trauma, please seek help from a qualified professional or contact a crisis hotline immediately.
-Remember, you are not alone, and there are people who care about you and want to help.

 Several goblins walked up to Witchman's cottage, waiting for him.
 They were hoping to see him before they got demotivated.
 They wanted to be a part of his group along with the goblin Witchman had contracted.

 Meanwhile, Witchman kept pace with Lumi's growing confidence as she spoke about artifacts.